Drainage System of North and South India:

 The drainage pattern or system of an area refers to the system of flow of surface water mainly through the rivers and basins forms.

-The drainage system is related to a number of factors, for example, the slope of the land, geological structure, amount of volume of water and velocity of water.
+The drainage system is related to a number of factors, for example, the slope of the land, geological structure, amount of volume of water and velocity of the water.

 Drainage System of North India